The Rock School for Dance Education: Programs

-The Rock School annually offers dance classes to over 1,200 students, at our Rock Center and Rock West locations, from ages three and up.
-The Professional Division program is designed to meet the needs of advanced level students ages twelve to eighteen who aim to pursue careers in ballet; the program offers a nurturing class environment with focused attention on proper alignment, technique, and artistry.
 Many students in the professional division move to Philadelphia to attend the Rock School as full-time students who live in dorms located across the street from the school all while training to become professional ballet dancers and completing their education through the Rock Academics program.
 The Rock School has had students from over twenty countries and twenty-four states enrolled in the Professional Division.
 For Students under the age of twelve, The Rock School offers ballet classes through its Pre-Ballet and Ballet Division; these programs focus on progressing students’ ballet training at their own pace while instilling strong foundations for continued classical ballet training.
 The Rock School students perform throughout the year in their annual Classic Nutcracker, Spring Showcase, and at various ballet competitions.

 In the summer, The Rock School hosts about three hundred students for its annual Summer Intensive; summer intensive students train for one to six weeks with Rock School faculty, guest teaching artists, and alums.

-The vanguard of The Rock School's community engagement efforts, RockReach, is a multi-faceted outreach program founded in 2000 in response to inadequate arts education in Philadelphia schools.
-RockReach has become one of the most extensive dance and movement community programs in the Philadelphia region, annually serving thousands of students with free dance classes and interactive performance opportunities.
-Under White’s leadership, the program responds to new and immediate needs in Philadelphia schools through updated curricula, diversified faculty, and enhanced programming.

-RockReach is the largest dance and movement community outreach program in the region, touching the lives of nearly 4,000 Philadelphia children annually.
-The program has four components: In-School Residencies, which include 32 weeks of 4 hours/dance instruction with live music integrated into each participating school’s curriculum; Dynamics of Dance, in-studio interactive assembly performances by students of The Rock School (TRS) and Residency schools for family and friends; City Dance, full-time scholarship program for students of low-income families to continue training at TRS after-school; and free tickets/transportation to TRS’s production of Classic Nutcracker.